alpqr/q3dpostproc/README.md

 then an optional back-to-front, blend-enabled, no-depth transparent pass) could be implemented inside the offscreen layers.

-Additionally, it demonstrates doing a depth pre-pass for the entire scene in order to generate a depth texture to help early Z for opaque objects, or for other uses.
+Additionally, it demonstrates doing a depth pre-pass to help early Z for opaque objects.